COVID-19: Rigorous testing could help revive travel but challenges remain, say experts

 Dr Paul Tambyah, who is the president of the Asia Pacific Society of Clinical Microbiology and Infection, noted that rigorous testing can be done, but this would require better tests than currently available.

-He explained how having a test like a pregnancy test which could give results which are 99.9 per cent accurate in minutes could allow testing to be "done routinely without too much cost or inconvenience,” he added.
+He explained how having a test like a pregnancy test which could give results which are 99.9 per cent accurate in minutes could allow testing to be "done routinely without too much cost or inconvenience”.
 Rather than providing a urine sample, when it comes to COVID-19 tests, a saliva sample could be used instead.

 “We are not there yet but are getting nearer every day,” he noted.